From Mecca to Medina: The life of Muhammad and the birth of Islam

 What was Arabia like before Islam?

-In the absence of a unifying state, tribal affiliations were paramount.
-Loyalty to one's tribe was a matter of honor and survival, and inter-tribal warfare was common.
+As a result, loyalty to one's tribe was a matter of honor and survival, and inter-tribal warfare was very common.

-Some monotheistic beliefs, including Christianity and Judaism, were also present in the region, particularly in the north and along trade routes.
+Nevertheless, some monotheistic beliefs, including Christianity and Judaism, were also present in the region, particularly in the north and along trade routes.

-Trade was the lifeblood of the Arabian economy, with caravan routes connecting the Peninsula to Africa, Asia, and the Mediterranean.
+Trade was actually the lifeblood of the Arabian economy, with caravan routes connecting the Peninsula to Africa, Asia, and the Mediterranean.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-The life of Muhammad
+The life of the Prophet Muhammad

-Muhammad was born in Mecca around the year 570 CE into the powerful and respected tribe of Quraysh.
+Historians believe he was born in Mecca around the year 570 CE into the powerful and respected tribe of Quraysh.

 Around the age of 40, Muhammad began spending more time in contemplation, often in the cave of Hira near Mecca.